 Other ancient houses were at High Ash, Moorhouse Farm, Croft Farm, also known as Wrose Farm (which was where the present youth club stands), and Farm Lane House.
-Houses still standing have dates of 1722 and 1668.
-Other old houses are at Westfield Lane Farm, Miserable corner, Oakbank, Hazlecroft, Colliers Row and Towngate.
-Fine Victorian houses were built as befitted their owners' social standing at the Greenhouse, Well Croft, Westfield House, Moor View House, Ashfield house and many others.
+Houses still standing in Snowden Road and Towngate have dates of 1636 and 1722, whilst several others date from the early eighteenth century.
+Other old houses are at Westfield Lane Farm, Miserable corner, Oakbank, Hazlecroft, and Colliers Row.
+Fine Victorian houses were built as befitted their owners' social standing, notably the Greenhouse, Well Croft, Westfield House, Moor View House, Ashfield House and many others.

 The licence and name were transferred by Hammonds to the present site in 1956 but the locals immediately applied to the magistrate to change the name to the ‘Wrose Bull’ which was duly carried out.
 The present site was formerly the home of Dawson Jowett, a descendant of the Dawsons of Wrose.
 Dawson Jowett was a well respected man in the community and was Master of the Airedale Beagles and the pack of hounds were originally kennelled here.
 They hunted across the lands of Wrose and Idle.
 The pack of hounds was later removed to Eldwick where they hunted for many years.
 Colin Bell was landlord of the Wrose Bull for quarter of a century and there are many fine stories to be told during his occupation.

-The focal point of the village has always been its Elm Tree planted on 5th November 1867 on the old village green.
+The focal point of the village has always been its Elm Tree planted on 5th November 1867 on the old village green (the remnant of the green remains behind the Wrose Bull at the junction of Snowden Road and Towngate).
 Unfortunately the tree was smitten by Dutch Elm disease and being in a dangerous condition was removed in March 2000.
 The event was recorded by Calendar and a large Victorian bottle was found under the tree that may have held some papers as a message but water had seeped in and destroyed whatever had been placed there.
-However, a fine Ash tree Fraxinus Oxycarpa Reywood was planted to celebrate the Millennium and a time capsule placed underneath in a brick built chamber which will only be opened when the tree dies in hundreds of years yet to come.
+However, a fine Ash tree Fraxinus Oxycarpa Reywood was planted on the remaining green to celebrate the Millennium and a time capsule placed underneath in a brick built chamber which will only be opened when the tree dies in hundreds of years yet to come.
 Hopefully, this will carry on a tradition of tree planting on the same spot into the next Millennium and beyond.

 Martin Humphreys, Wrose Historian